csfam/csfam.github.com/source/_posts/2011-12-15-chessinvaders.markdown

 ----------

-Here are some simple 2D animals I designed for a pseudo 2D mode where the animals are billboarded to face the camera.
+Here are some simple 2D graphicsI designed for a pseudo 2D mode where the animals are billboarded to face the camera.
 This is a bit cuter and better for kids than the current static 3D models.
 Ideally the pieces will be 3D and animated but for now this will be the cute mode.

 <div id="animalsgalleria"></div>
 <script type="text/javascript">